Tracey Allison | Repiano Cornet

 Rita Ferrere | Cornet

-Rita joined the band in the Fall of 2015 and has been playing trumpet since the 5th grade.
+Rita joined the band in the Fall of 2015 and has been playing the trumpet since the 5th grade.
 She has a bachelor’s degree in music education from Clarion University and a master’s degree in music from Youngstown State University.
 She previously taught instrumental music, grades 4-12, and was a band director for 20 years.
 In addition to the ABB, Rita also performs with the Bayfront Brass Quintet, the Mercer Community Band, the Venango Chamber Orchestra, and the Concert Band of Northwest Pennsylvania, and the Warren Philharmonic Orchestra.
-Rita lives in Forestville (in northern Butler county) and works for the Southwestern PA Human Services in Butler, PA.
+Rita lives in Forestville (in northern Butler county) and works for the Butler Health System.

 Elizabeth Galligan | Cornet